French Polynesia with Adventures Abroad - The Maritime Explorer

 Aranui 5

 Sailing on the Aranui 5 concedes nothing in terms of the cruise experience, in fact, the cabins, the food and the overall ambience far exceeded Alison’s experience on one of the well known super cruise ships which shall go unnamed.
 It is also a learning experience to see how these remote islands are supplied by the Aranui 5 and in turn to see the local products such as copra that are brought on board at each stop.
 I am not a cruise ship devotee and frankly was a bit leery of even one this small.
 However, after being a passenger on this ship, I can without hesitation say that it was not only an eye opener with regards to life on the Marquesas and Tuomotu Islands, but an overall great experience.
-I will be writing a full post on life aboard the Aranui 5 in the near future.
+Here is a link to my post on what life is like aboard the Aranui 5.

-So here’s what makes Adventures Abroad unique.
-As far as I am aware they are the only English speaking tour company that has been able to secure space for its guests on this boat.
-The great majority of passengers are French with a minority of about 35 English speakers and 25 German speakers.
+So here’s what made Adventures Abroad unique.
+As far as I am aware they were the only English speaking tour company that had been able to secure space for its guests on this boat.
+The great majority of passengers were French with a minority of about 35 English speakers and 25 German speakers.
 Our group comprised about half the English speakers on board and we were the first organized English tour group to sail aboard the Aranui 5 since Covid began.

 The Adventures Abroad itinerary included not only the cruise, but stays at three excellent resorts – the Te Moana in Tahiti, the Manava Beach Resort in Moorea and the Maitai in Bora Bora.
 They really nailed it with this last resort.
 Bora Bora is known for its overwater cottages from where you can simply climb down a ladder and swim or snorkel in crystal clear water with fish of every colour of the rainbow.
 However. most of these come with a catch – they are super expensive.
 For example, according to a search I just did overwater bungalows at the Four Seasons start at just under $4,000 USD a night.
 The Intercontinental which is just down the road from the Maitai starts at over $1,000 USD which is still out of reach for most people.